Ibrahim Mahama (artist): Awards and recognition

 Curators have praised both the conceptual depth and civic impact of his practice; Koyo Kouoh, director of the Zeitz Museum of Contemporary Art Africa in Cape Town, has described Mahama's work as "communal and generative," noting that he has forged a "distinctive way to connect the critical reading of history with community‑oriented art‑making."
 Similarly, Bonaventure Soh Bejeng Ndikung, director of the House of World Cultures in Berlin, has called Mahama "one of the world's greatest archivists," adding, "this brother wants to go far.
 His timescale is 1,000 years."

 Gemma Curtin, curator of Waste Age: What Can Design Do? at the Design Museum in London, noted Mahama's "interest in the process of making things, the labour that goes into it and the impact of that process on people and place."
 Azu Nwagbogu, curator and founder of the African Artist Foundation, has highlighted "Mahama balks at Western ideas around conservation, viewing them as undermining of artistic progress in Africa; rather, he sees the function of institutions in terms of their being drivers of progress and mechanisms through which to engineer the refreshing of ideas."

 Marie-Ann Yemsi, curator of Ubuntu, a Lucid Dream at the Palais de Tokyo, has said that "Ibrahim is playing a huge part in decolonising the imagination."
 Alison de Lima Greene, curator of Afro-Atlantic Histories at the Museum of Fine Arts, Houston, has described Mahama's work as "a very important corrective to that idealised colonialist vision."

+Ghanaian contemporary artist Ibrahim Mahama won the Gold Award in the Established Artist category at the inaugural 2025 Art Basel Awards in Miami Beach, recognising his excellence and innovation in contemporary art on the global stage.
+He became the first African to top ArtReview’s Global Power 100 list in 2025, a major milestone for Ghanaian contemporary art on the world stage.
+Mahama also won the 2026 Arnold Bode Prize in Germany with a cash prize of €10,000.